Roman Vishniac (Wischniak) is born to a prosperous Russian Jewish family in Pavlovsk, near Saint Petersburg, and is raised in Moscow.

 The Nuremberg Laws are instituted in Germany and widespread antisemitic restrictions are imposed upon German Jews.
 Jewish businesses are boycotted in Germany, inspiring similar antisemitic actions throughout Poland.

-Ca. 1935-38, Vishniac is commissioned by the European headquarters of the American Jewish Joint Distribution Committee (AJDC) in Paris, the world’s largest Jewish relief organization, to photograph impoverished Jewish communities throughout Eastern Europe.
+Ca. 1935-38, Vishniac is commissioned by the European headquarters of the Jewish Joint Distribution Committee (JDC) in Paris, the world’s largest Jewish relief organization, to photograph impoverished Jewish communities throughout eastern Europe.

-Vishniac is commissioned by the AJDC to photograph thousands of Jewish refugees expelled from Germany in the Polish border town of Zbaszyn.
+Vishniac is commissioned by the JDC to photograph thousands of Jewish refugees expelled from Germany in the Polish border town of Zbaszyn.